 The judges have as many sessions as they need to adequately assess the samples, and are instructed to revisit each sample several times, including during the dry-down.
 It’s hard work, but each judge pays particular attention to fairness and to giving every submission a fair and impartial chance.
 Each judge smells up to 150 perfumes, and all perfumes are assessed by at least 3 different judges.

-Once the judges have all assessed and scored the perfumes, we average the scores.
-The top forty scoring perfumes in each category (artisan and indie) are pulled into the second round of scoring.
+Once the judges have all assessed and scored the perfumes, we process the scores to ascertain the top forty highest-scoring perfumes in each category (artisan and indie).
+These forty go on to our semi-finalist round.

 Semi-Finalist Round